rogeralmeida/rogeralmeida.github.io/_drafts/better-be-idiot-for-5-minutes-than-for-the-rest-of-your-life.md

 Accept it, it is your ego that get in your way.
 It is a bias.
 It is a fear, a non-sense feeling that is not helping you or your company.
 So take my advice on this:

-*It is better to be an idiot for 5 minutes than for the rest of you life.*
+*It is better to be idiot for 5 minutes than for a lifetime.*
 **If you have a question, ask it!**